Dmitri Mendeleev: Early life

 Maria Kornilieva came from a well-known family of Tobolsk merchants, founders of the first Siberian printing house who traced their ancestry to Yakov Korniliev, a 17th-century posad man turned a wealthy merchant.
 In 1889, a local librarian published an article in the Tobolsk newspaper where he claimed that Yakov was a baptized Teleut, an ethnic minority known as "white Kalmyks" at the time.
 Since no sources were provided and no documented facts of Yakov's life were ever revealed, biographers generally dismiss it as a myth.
 In 1908, shortly after Mendeleev's death, one of his nieces published Family Chronicles.
 Memories about D. I. Mendeleev where she voiced "a family legend" about Maria's grandfather who married "a Kyrgyz or Tatar beauty whom he loved so much that when she died, he also died from grief".
 This, however, contradicts the documented family chronicles, and neither of those legends is supported by Mendeleev's autobiography, his daughter's or his wife's memoirs.
 Yet some Western scholars still refer to Mendeleev's supposed "Mongol", "Tatar", "Tartarian" or simply "Asian" ancestry as a fact.

 Mendeleev was raised as an Orthodox Christian, his mother encouraging him to "patiently search divine and scientific truth".
-His son would later inform her that he departed from the Church and embraced a form of "romanticized deism".
+His son Ivan would later inform that Mendeleev had departed from the Church and embraced a form of "romanticized deism".

 Mendeleev was the youngest of 17 siblings, of whom "only 14 stayed alive to be baptized" according to Mendeleev's brother Pavel, meaning the others died soon after their birth.
 The exact number of Mendeleev's siblings differs among sources and is still a matter of some historical dispute.
 Unfortunately for the family's financial well-being, his father became blind and lost his teaching position.
 His mother was forced to work and she restarted her family's abandoned glass factory.
 At the age of 13, after the passing of his father and the destruction of his mother's factory by fire, Mendeleev attended the Gymnasium in Tobolsk.